Muppets Tonight: Series run

 In Ireland the show was broadcast on TG4, eventually being dubbed into Irish Gaelic.

 In Canada, the show originally aired on CBC, and later moved to Family Channel in conjunction with Disney Channel's airings.

+Home media

+In 2005, Brian Henson expressed interest in releasing the show on DVD.
+However, as of 2025, Muppets Tonight has never been released on home media or made available on any streaming or digital platforms.